hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Internal Elements:

 1. active roster field
 2. candidate roster field
-3. TSS Message list
+3. TSS Messages List
-4. vote bit vector
+4. TSS Vote List

 Inputs:

-1. Active Roster
+1. Active Roster (Constructor)
-2. Candidate Roster
+2. Candidate Roster (Wire)
-3. TSS Message
+3. TSS Message List and TSS Vote List (Constructor)
+4. TSS Message (Wire)
+5. TSS Vote (Wire)

 Input Invariants

+1. Existing messages and votes in state are loaded via constructor.
-11. TSS Messages for the candidate roster must be received after the candidate roster is set.
+2. TSS Messages for the candidate roster must be received after the candidate roster is set.

-`On Active Roster`:

-1. Set the active roster.
-2. If the candidate roster is set and equals active roster, clear the candidate roster and the TSS Message List.
+3. TSS Votes for the candidate roster must be received after the candidate roster is set.
-3. else, Validate the TSS Message List
+4. The TSS Message must exist before for its TSS Vote is received.

 `On Candidate Roster`: